-Genomic analysis has now identified at least five distinct subtypes of TNBC, which compromises 15 percent of all breast cancers.
-Understanding the makeup and behavior of these tumors is critical as they do not have estrogen, progesterone, or HER2 receptors for breast cancer doctors to target treatment at.
+TNBC, which is often associated with poorer outcomes than other breast cancer subtypes, has been a particularly active area of study.
+Understanding the makeup and behavior of these tumors is critical, as they do not have estrogen, progesterone, or HER2 receptors for breast cancer doctors to target treatment at.
+This is why the disease does not respond to either hormone therapy or anti-HER2 drugs, which is common in younger and/or Black women.

 These are just a few examples of the remarkable progress occurring as our understanding of TNBC continues to improve.
 It is gratifying to be able to offer additional hope to patients with this complex and too-often lethal disease.